About the Darling Marine Center

 If you’d like to receive regular updates about the DMC, please join our mailing list.

-Safety is important to us, whether our students and scientists are in the lab, on the boat, or under the water.
-Our emergency procedures, safety policies, and training protocol are all available online.
+Safety is important to us, whether our students and scientists are in the lab, on boats, or underwater.
+Emergency procedures, safety policies, and training resources are all available online.
+Whenever you visit the DMC, please check-in via the online portal on our home page.

-The Ira C. Darling Center for Research Teaching and Service, now commonly referred to as the Darling Marine Center, was established in 1965 upon the generous donation of a coastal estate to the University of Maine with the purpose of establishing a marine laboratory.
-The visionary donor was Mr. Ira C. Darling from Kenilworth, IL.
-To learn more about Mr. Darling, DMC history, and the families who lived and worked on Wentworth Point from the late from the 18th to the 20th centuries, follow the links below.
+The Ira C. Darling Center for Research Teaching and Service, commonly referred to as the Darling Marine Center, was established thanks to the generosity of Mr. Ira C. Darling.
+To learn more about Mr. Darling, the marine laboratory’s history, and the people who lived and worked on this campus before the Darling family, please follow the links below.